ibis-coordination/harmonic-social-homepage/intelligence.md

 From a software design perspective, this means software systems should facilitate collaboration between humans and AI rather than merely enable the delegation of tasks from humans to AI (or vice versa).

-## Collective Intelligence

-> All intelligence is collective intelligence.

-[TODO fill this in]